tcompiegne/oauth2-client-samples/README.md

 2 .
 Build and run the OAuth2 client

-Choose a specific project and follow the README to get ready.
+Choose a specific project and follow the instructions in README file to get ready.

 OAuth 2 in Action
 ==============================